Check out our ASU Insect Instagram Account.

 Access the NEON Biorepository Data Portal

-Mission: To ensure the continued preservation and augmentation of the remarkable existing entomology collection, to facilitate research on the insects, to serve as a resource for education and training, and to inspire wonder, discovery, and responsibility in the public to make our world a better place.
+To ensure the continued preservation and augmentation of the remarkable existing entomology collection, to facilitate research on the insects, to serve as a resource for education and training, and to inspire wonder, discovery, and responsibility in the public to make our world a better place.

-Statement of Purpose: The ASU Insect Collections maintains quality natural history collections to promote its mission through exhibition, research, and education.
+The ASU Insect Collections maintains quality natural history collections to promote its mission through exhibition, research, and education.

-History of the Collections
+History of the NHC Insect Collections

 In 2018 the O'Brien Insect Collections containing approximately over 1.2 million weevil and planthopper specimens, with a global range and emphasis on New World (and Neotropical) regions, was transferred and reactivated at ASU Insect Collections.
+This integration significantly broadened the global taxonomic scope and research capacity of the NHC holdings.

 Utilize the links below for further information.